Community Hub

 Next Steps

-• Survey Series Launch: The first public survey, focused on community services and needs, will be released at the end of April.
+• Survey Series Launch: The first public survey, focused on community services and needs, was released at the end of April.

 • Public Engagement Opportunities: We will continue to gather feedback through multiple surveys, public meetings, and workshops over the coming months.